maarten-pennings/howto/c64usr/readme.md

 This is an assembler that runs on the C64 itself, but also on [VICE](https://vice-emu.sourceforge.io/), the emulator.

 TMP consists of an editor with some commands.
-One command is assemble, another command is to run it, or go to basic (and there start it).
+One command is assemble, another command is to run it, or go to BASIC (and there start it).
 Typically in the development cycle, you test and want to go back to TMP.

 Robin from [8-Bit Show And Tell](https://www.youtube.com/c/8BitShowAndTell) has a clever trick for that.
 I first saw it in a [video](https://www.youtube.com/watch?v=05vlobA3JeU) but when I needed it, I couldn't find it back.
-Fortunately, somebody else documented it in wa way that was easier to [find](https://old-crank.neocities.org/examples/easy.return.to.tmp).
+Fortunately, somebody else documented it in a way that was easier to [find](https://old-crank.neocities.org/examples/easy.return.to.tmp).

 The trick is to add this to your assembler program.